andrewlee91/DiscordBot/README.md

 # DiscordBot
 A Discord bot made in Python using discord.py.
 It is not intended to manage multiple servers at once just yet.
+Requirements.txt is generated using [pipreqs](https://github.com/bndr/pipreqs).

 ## Requirements
 - Python 3.6.7